apache/nifi-maven/README.md

   go to the [nifi](../nifi) directory and follow its instructions.

+## Settings and configuration

+There are several properties that can be set to change the behavior of this plugin.
+Two of special interest are:

+####type
+type defines the type of archive to be produced and evaluated for special dependencies.
+The default type is nar.
+This property should be changed if you have need to customize the file extension of archives produced by this plugin.
+This plugin will build archives with .nar extentions, and look for othe .nar dependencies by definition.
+Changing this value, for example to 'foo', will have the effect of having the plugin produce archives with .foo as the extension, and look for .foo files as nar dependencies.

+####packageIDPrefix
+The archives produced by this plugin have the following entries added to the manifest ( where packageIDPrefix defaults to 'Nar'):

+-  {packageIDPrefix}-Id
+-  {packageIDPrefix}-Group
+-  {packageIDPrefix}-Version
+-  {packageIDPrefix}-Dependency-Group
+-  {packageIDPrefix}-Dependency-Id
+-  {packageIDPrefix}-Dependency-Version

+This property can be used to change the name of these manifest entries

 ## Getting Help
 If you have questions, you can reach out to our mailing list: dev@nifi.apache.org ([archive](http://mail-archives.apache.org/mod_mbox/nifi-dev)).